-It can be overwhelming to look at your Contacts tab and determine which people to focus time on.
-Contactually looks at how often you've been in touch with contacts you've bucked and scores your progress with a letter grade.
-Use the letter grade as an overarching indicator of how well you're doing with the relationships that matter to your business.
+It can be overwhelming to look at all of your Contacts and determine which people to focus time on.
+Contactually looks at how often you've been in touch with contacts you've bucketed and scores your progress with a letter grade.
+Use the letter grade as an overall indicator of how well you're doing with the relationships that matter to your business.
 Filter down to fading and weak relationships and focus your attention on reengaging those contacts.

 Use ScaleMail to follow up with the whole group of contacts at once or a Program to strengthen your relationships over time.
-Easily monitor your progress by watching your grade go up and the colors change from red to yellow to green.
+Easily monitor your progress by watching your grade go up and the colors change from red and yellow, to green.

 What is Network Health?

 Your Network Health indicator on the Dashboard measures how well you're doing against the Follow-Up Reminder intervals you've set for each Bucket.
-You must have at least 25 contacts in Buckets with Follow-Up Reminders intervals for your Network Health to be graded.
+To receive a Network Health score, you must have at least 25 contacts who:

 The more you follow up, the higher your grade.
 The colors reflect your relationship statuses with your contacts.
 Green indicates you're doing well, yellow that your relationship is fading and you should reengage, and red that your relationship is weak and you should follow up as soon as you can.